Published on :

 “Political Circus”

 With Democrats in control of the Senate, the magistrate has a good chance of being confirmed in a vote, likely in early April.
-As during her confirmation at the Federal Court of Appeals in Washington, she could even obtain a few Republican votes.
+As during her confirmation at the Federal Court of Appeals in Washington, she might even obtain a few Republican votes.

 But before that, she will have to face a tight interrogation on Tuesday and Wednesday from opposition politicians.
 In their opening statements Monday, Republicans promised to be “respectful,” while outlining their angle of attack.